pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_from_a_button/chapter.md

 > **Note**
 >
-> Defining the playbook variables here with default values ensures that they are added to the newly created service dialog correctly.
+> Defining the playbook variables such as "package" here with default values ensures that they are added to the newly created service dialog correctly.

 Clicking **Save** creates both the new service and service dialog.